asmodeus812/elearning/misc-tech-topic/openshift-deep-dive.md

 the persistent volume associated with the persistent volume claim (PVC) for the app-cli.

-`Apps always need persistent storage, persistent storage allows data to persist when a pod is removed from the cluster, it also allows data to be shraed between multiple pods when needed, you will learn how to configure and use persistent storage on an NFS server with OpenShift in future section`
+`Apps always need persistent storage, persistent storage allows data to persist when a pod is removed from the cluster, it also allows data to be shared between multiple pods when needed, you will learn how to configure and use persistent storage on an NFS server with OpenShift in future section`

 The root file system based on the app-cli container image is a little more difficult to uncover, but we will do that